A2Amir/Trajectory-Generation/README.md

 We have scratched the surface on all the different sorts of planning algorithms that exist.

-Next, I'm going to present the Hybrid A* algorithm but before that, I suggest you re-read this repository that you saw earlier on A*.
+Next, I'm going to present the Hybrid A* algorithm but before that, I suggest you re-read this [repository](https://github.com/A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming) that you learned earlier on A*.